whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160923-jasmin-hudacsek-m2.markdown

 ### Being a Community Member

-(Feedback to me)
+>Feedback from Sonia:
+Jasmin was such a pleasure to work with.
+Rush Hour moved like clockwork due to her excellent project management skills.
+Our group was cohesive and collaborative, and she really helped keep us on track.
+She has a depth of knowledge and understanding that is truly impressive, and I learned a lot from her.
+On a personal level, Jasmin has proven herself to be kind, empathetic, and mature beyond her years.
+She has considerable emotional intelligence and approaches problems calmly and with reassurance for all involved.
+I hope I get the opportunity to work with her again, and I’m really glad to know her.

+>Feedback From Raphael
+I paired with Jasmin during our Little Shop Project (also know as GoodGrocers).
+Her leadership as the project manager, and her skills when it came down to coding and styling the website page goes beyond what I could possibly put into words.
+At the moment, the only constructive feedback I can give Jasmin, is to delegate more some of the responsibilities, towards the end of the project I felt that she took on a lot, and maybe it was something that we could have shared as a group (again, easy said than done since we all had something going on).
+It was honestly a great pleasure working with her and I have a lot of admiration and respect for her organization.

 ### Playing a Part

 #### Golick Posse
-- a blurb about what I did with my posse over this Module
-- my favorite thing about the posse experience
-- how has my experience with Golick helped me grow as a professional?
+- My side project for the module was to teach myself the basics of DevOps and I can proudly say that I was able to accomplish that goal.
+Bring on that build automation!
+I was also able to tie this into my lightning talk for this module and hopefully taught my classmates some useful knowledge for down the road.

 #### Other
-- Paring with Mod1 students
+- Pared with Mod1 students 7 times
-- Friday Spike on Git and Github with Ben Pepper
+- Lead a Friday Spike on Git and Github with Ben Pepper
-- SAB - tried to attend as many staff retros as I could in order to ensure 1606-BE was well heard and well informed
+- SAB representative - tried to attend as many staff retros as I could in order to ensure 1606-BE was well heard and well informed
-- Continue to tweet about my experience at Turing
+- Continued to tweet about my experience at Turing
 - Attended a Hackathon--Hackthe.News--and participated on an all-Turing team that snagged third prize
+- Was a lead student-facilitator during the CODE:Debugging the Gender Gap Gear Up and helped ensure collaborative communication during group discussion

 ---